SkylineCommunications/dataminer-docs/release-notes/DxMs/DataAggregator_change_log.md

 # Data Aggregator change log

-#### 22 March 2024 - Enhancement - DataAggregator 3.0.5 - Debug UI shows the jobs when DataAPI softlaunch flag is not enabled [ID_39159]
+#### 22 March 2024 - Enhancement - DataAggregator 3.0.5 - Debug UI also shows jobs when DataAPI soft-launch option is not enabled [ID_39159]

-The debug UI of Data Aggregator (accessible via `http://<hostname or IP>:<Data Aggregator port>/debug/`) now shows the jobs even when the DataAPI softlaunch flag is not enabled.
+The debug UI of Data Aggregator (accessible via `http://<hostname or IP>:<Data Aggregator port>/debug/`) now also shows the jobs even when the *DataAPI* soft-launch option is not enabled.

 #### 15 March 2024 - New feature - DataAggregator 3.0.4 - Cloud Node ID used to identify DxM instance and report DxM status [ID_39086]